alangibson27/plus-f/site/content/download.md

 * [64-bit Windows Installer] (http://download.socialthingy.com/Plus-F.exe)
  * This is the simplest way to get up and running on a compatible Windows system.
+ * On Windows 10, you might see a warning from Windows SmartScreen when you run the installer.
+Just click the "More Info" text and then the "Run anyway" button.
 * [Universal Zip Package] (http://download.socialthingy.com/Plus-F.zip)
  * This download is suitable for all operating systems.
 You'll need to install a recent version of Java 8 separately, in order to run.
 You can download this for free from [www.java.com] (http://www.java.com)
 * [Debian Package] (http://download.socialthingy.com/Plus-F.deb)
- * Prebuilt package for Ubuntu and other Debian-based Linux distributions.
+ * Prebuilt package for Ubuntu, Raspbian and other Debian-based Linux distributions.

-Both these packages contain images of the 48k and +2 Spectrum ROMs, which are required in order for the Emulator to operate.
+All of these packages contain images of the 48k and +2 Spectrum ROMs, which are required in order for +F to run.
 These ROMs remain copyright of Amstrad, and Amstrad have kindly given their permission for the redistribution of their copyrighted material but retain that copyright.
 (Full details [here](https://groups.google.com/forum/#!msg/comp.sys.amstrad.8bit/HtpBU2Bzv_U/HhNDSU3MksAJ).)